 About

-As a junior senator, Cruz first gained notoriety after staging a 21-hour filibuster in 2012 to protest the Affordable Care Act (ACA).
-Although he denies his role, his filibuster, along with stalling by House Republicans, ultimately led to the government shutdown in 2013.
+As a junior senator, Cruz first gained notoriety after staging a 21-hour filibuster in 2012 to protest passage of the Affordable Care Act (Obamacare).
+Although he denies his role, his filibuster, along with stalling by House Republicans, ultimately led to a government shutdown in 2013.

 January 6, 2021

-- On Jan.
-6, before Trump told the armed crowd at his rally to take the protest to the Capitol, Cruz urged fellow Republicans to vote against certifying the 2020 presidential election results.
-“I wanna speak to the Republicans that are considering voting against these objections,” Cruz said.
+- Just before Trump told the armed crowd at the March to Save America rally to proceed to the Capitol, Cruz urged fellow Republicans to vote against certifying the 2020 presidential election results.
+“I wanna speak to the Republicans that are considering voting against these objections,” the senator said.
 “I understand your concerns, but I urge you to pause and think ‘what does it say to the nearly half the country that believes the election was rigged if we vote not even to consider the claims of illegality and fraud in this election?’”

-- That same day, just hours after the violent attack on the Capitol disrupted the proceedings, Cruz joined 146 other congressional Republicans in voting to overturn the election results.
+- Just hours after the violent attack on the Capitol disrupted the proceedings, Cruz joined 146 other congressional Republicans in voting to overturn the election results.

-- Cruz voted against impeaching Trump for his role in inciting the mob that disrupted congressional certification of the presidential election.
+- On February 13, 2021, Cruz voted against impeaching Trump for his role in inciting the riot at the Capitol that sought to prevent the congressional certification process underway and led to the death of five people and serious injuries to scores more.

 - On Jan.
 5, 2022, a year after the insurrection, Cruz described the event as “a violent terrorist attack”—but then quickly backtracked and the next day apologized on the Fox News show Tucker Carlson Tonight, calling the Jan.
 6 rioters “patriots.”